Last Updated: 08/04/22

 An adaptive icon can display a variety of shapes across different device models.
 For example, it can display a circular shape on one OEM device, and display a squircle on another device.
 Each device OEM must provide a mask, which the system uses to render all adaptive icons with the same shape.

-The ability to adapt to shape also allows for the system to apply various animation effects with user interaction.
+The ability to adapt to shape also allows the system to apply various animation effects with user interaction.

 If a user has enabled themed app icons (in other words, turned on the Themed icons toggle in system settings), and the launcher supports this feature, the system uses the coloring of the user's chosen wallpaper and theme to determine the tint color.